Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/while-loop.rst

 It is a common occurrence to have an accumulator or counter within a looping structure.
 The counter, usually, is incremented (1 is added) or decremented (1 is subtracted) each time the condition is meet and the statements inside the loop are performed.
 When the counter reaches a certain number that is expressed inside the boolean statement, then the loop is exited.
 Ensure you use proper style and do not do what is very common in programming, just declare the variable as i, j or x.
 Always name a variable for what it is actually doing and holding.

-The following code snippet, show an adding program.
-The program takes all the positive integer values, staring at 1 and adds them together until you reach the number you have chosen to end at.
-For example, if you select 5 then the answer is equal to 1+2+3+4+5 = 15
+The following code snippet, a repetition program.
+The user enters a positive integer and the program prints out that many lines:

 .. tabs::